 3. Tour the Layland Museum.

 A fantastic way to get a sense of Texas’ history is to spend an afternoon or longer at Layland Museum on North Caddo Street.
-Located in a Carnegie Library building, the museum has rare artifacts from Native Americans in the region (some items date back to 300 years) including a teepee, pottery and apparel.
+Located in a Carnegie Library building, the museum has rare artifacts from Native Americans in the region (some items date back to 300 years) including a teepee, pottery, and apparel.
 Other exhibits include the Gillespie Library, full of rare and first edition books, and the Pioneer exhibit, featuring old photographs and clothing items.
 Additionally, the museum is home to the 20th Century Gallery showing many items from the 1900s including an automobile from the 1920s and vintage gas station pumps.
 The Layland Museum has been called an excellent place to bring the kids for educational purposes.

 4. Take a Historic Homes Tour.

 Check out the gorgeous houses and mansions on a self-guided Historic Homes Tour throughout Cleburne.
-The city was founded during the Civil War’s Chisholm Trail Cattle Drives, when many passersby decided to stay in the area name it after their General, Patrick Cleburne.
+The city was founded during the Civil War’s Chisholm Trail Cattle Drives when many passersby decided to stay in the area and name it after their General, Patrick Cleburne.
 Today, visitors can see many of the still-standing homes from the time period.
-With a downloadable brochure, you can check out a local church built in the 1871, several bungalow and Victorian houses (some dating up to 200 years), and a city hall.
+With a downloadable brochure, you can check out a local church built in 1871, several bungalows and Victorian houses (some dating up to 200 years), and a city hall.
 While driving past the historic homes, read the brochure to learn about the house’s structure and the history of its previous owners.
 There are close to 100 buildings listed on the brochure, but most are within close proximity to one another.